-Welcome to the third in my series of four posts about the British Library’s The Philosophy Of… books.
+Welcome to the third in my series of four posts about the British Library’s Philosophies series.
 Having covered The Philosophy of Cheese and The Philosophy of Tea (as well as my own book, The Philosophy of Coffee), I’m moving onto The Philosophy of Wine, the first of the series that deals with alcohol.

 Like its siblings, The Philosophy of Wine is a compact volume, packed with interesting, entertaining facts.
 Indeed, its bite-sized chapters are just the right length to be read while sipping a glass of wine (or two).

 The only problem about writing such a concise book is that wine has such a rich and incredible history that there’s no hope of squeezing it all in, even at the highest level.
 I thought I had problems deciding what to leave out of The Philosophy of Coffee, but Ruth Ball, author of The Philosophy of Wine, had it ten times harder!

 You can see how Ruth managed it after the (very short) gallery.

 Like tea and cheese, and in distinct contrast to the new kid on the block, coffee, wine has been around for a very long time.
 And, like tea, it can trace its roots back to China, where pottery vessels, which date to 7,000 BC, show evidence of having held a fermented alcoholic drink made from grapes, rice and various other ingredients.

 However, The Philosophy of Wine has narrowed its focus to wine made purely from grapes, the first evidence of which comes from a site in the Caucasus Mountains, dating from 6,000 BC.
 And, as Ruth Ball points out, this is only the oldest site found so far, which means that given how little survives from that time, humans were probably making and drinking wine long before that.
 So, I think it’s safe to say that wine has a history going back at least 8,000 years.